ThatSINEWAVE/PCWStats/README.md

 ## Known Issues

+The project is a work in progress, and updates are ongoing.

 - Player stats are currently not working.

-- The project is a work in progress, and updates are ongoing.
+## Future Improvements

+- Full customization in terms of upgrades and perks
+- Detailed comparator system that will take into account upgrades and such.

 ## Contributing